KylePalko/yeezy-cache/README.md

 import { cache } from "yeezy-cache"

 export default cache({
-    key: 'get-user-by-id-mysql'
+    key: 'plus-one-increment'
-})(getUserByID)
+})(increment)
 ```

 ## Storage

-Yeezy ships with an `InMemoryStorage` object for experimentation, but also includes an interface (`Storage`) for extending to any caching mechanism of choice.
+Yeezy ships with an `InMemoryStorage` object for experimentation, but also includes an interface (`IStorage`) for extending to any caching mechanism of choice.

 ## Wishlist